autonity/docs.autonity.org/content/docs/reference/api/asm/stabilization/_index.md

 Constraint checks are applied:

-- valid timestamp: the block `timestamp` at the time of the call must be equal to or later than the CDP's `timestamp` attribute, i.e. the time of the CDP's last borrow or repayment (ensuring current and future liquidability is tested).
+- good time: the block `timestamp` at the time of the call must be equal to or later than the CDP's `timestamp` attribute, i.e. the time of the CDP's last borrow or repayment (ensuring current and future liquidability is tested).

 {{< alert title="Info" >}}